AI4Finance-Foundation/ElegantRL/docs/source/about/overview.rst

   - sensitivity to hyper-parameters;
   - unstable generalization ability.

-ElegantRL is an open-source massively parallel framework for cloud-native DRL applications implemented in PyTorch:
+ElegantRL is a massively parallel framework for cloud-native DRL applications implemented in PyTorch:
   - We embrace the accessibility of cloud computing platforms and follow a cloud-native paradigm in the form of containerization, microservices, and orchestration, to ensure fast and robust execution on a cloud.
   - We fully exploit the parallelism of DRL algorithms at multiple levels, namely the worker/learner parallelism within a container, the pipeline parallelism (asynchronous execution) over multiple microservices, and the inherent parallelism of the scheduling task at an orchestrator.
   - We take advantage of recent technology breakthroughs in massively parallel simulation, population-based training that implicitly searches for optimal hyperparameters, and ensemble methods for variance reduction.

-ElegantRL is the first open-source cloud-native framework that features strong scalability, elasticity and stability and allows practitioners to conduct efficient training from one GPU to hundreds of GPUs on a cloud:
+**ElegantRL is the first cloud-native framework that features strong scalability, elasticity and stability and allows practitioners to conduct efficient training from one GPU to hundreds of GPUs on a cloud:**

 **Scalable**: the multi-level parallelism results in high scalability.
 One can train a population with hundreds of agents, where each agent employs thousands of workers and tens of learners.
 Therefore, ElegantRL can easily scale out to a cloud with hundreds or thousands of nodes.